 The College of Urban Education (CUE) prepares and develops education practitioners in real world settings to meet the educational demands of urban environments.
 Graduates demonstrate the skills to create holistic learning opportunities in urban settings that facilitate student success.
 CUE develops programs that are innovative and responsive to the needs of urban school districts.
 The College of Urban Education envisions teachers, education leaders and systems that sustain equity, creativity and opportunity for urban communities.

 A team of national experts designed this innovative program around the unique needs of students in urban classrooms.
 It is built to prepare a diverse cohort of prospective teachers to bring equity, creativity and opportunity to urban communities.

 Davenport University’s Urban Education programs prepare and develop teachers in real world settings to meet the education demands of urban environments.
 Why would you choose Davenport's program over another institution?
 We have the answer to these and other questions.

-- Uniquely prepare you as a dynamic teacher.
+- Uniquely prepare you as a dynamic and effective teacher.

-- Build sustaining relationships with students, teachers and families.
+- Assist you in sustaining relationships with students, teachers and families encouraging career longevity.

 Advancing beyond traditional curriculums, this program will immerse you in the actual